huridocs/uwazi-documentation/admin-docs/how-to-translate-your-content.md

-# How to translate your content
+# HOW TO TRANSLATE YOUR CONTENT

 This guide describes how to translate your content in Uwazi.
 If you want to learn about how to translate the Uwazi interface -- all the text you see in buttons, menus, messages, etc, [click here](https://uwazi.readthedocs.io/en/initial-setup/admin-docs/how-to-translate-the-Uwazi-interface.html).